Raugaa/Campus-catalyst/README.md

 ## 🤝 Contributing

-We welcome contributions to Campus Connect!
+We welcome contributions to Campus Catalyst!
 Here's how you can help:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/AmazingFeature`)